zaidansari42/Notepad/README.md

 # Notepad

-This Notepad was created just using HTML &amp; CSS.
+This Notepad was created just using HTML and CSS.